jepstein-eagle/adaptable/packages/adaptable/readme/functions/action-column-function.md

     Developers can subscribe to this event and perform any additional logic or functionality that is required.

+    The Action Column Predefind Config contains the **name** of the function and the actual **implementation** is given in the [User Functions](https://api.adaptabletools.com/modules/_src_adaptableoptions_userfunctions_.html) section of Adaptable Options

+2.  **Render Function**: The `RenderFunction` returns a string giving the full render contents of the Button that should display in the cell.

-2. A predicate function to decide if to show the Action Column
+    > If this property is not set, then a regular button will appear in the column with the caption of the ButtonText property.
+A predicate function to decide if to show the Action Column

-3. A function to allow you to provide your own display for the button.
+3.  **Should Render Predicate**: The `ShouldRenderPredicate` function returns a boolean value indicating whether the Action Column should display a button.

 ## UI Elements
 None at present - it is provided only at design-time in Adaptable State